MeghaMalge/Assignment_MobilicisIndia-/README.md

 * https://mobilicisassignmentbackend.onrender.com/api/users/case4 gives users which have a car of brand “BMW”, “Mercedes” or “Audi” and whose email does not include any digit.

+## Frontend functionalities

+* Top 10 cities displayed in carousel.
+Use forward and backward handlers/buttons to see next or previous cities.

+* All users are displayed in tabular form on load.
+Filters are provided to filter the users accordingly.

+* Click on the user row to see more details of them.